 By Raymond Vrabel

-Raymond Vrabel is Continuum's director of Technical Account Management and participates in product and service growth initiatives.
-He manages Continuum's Technical Account Management team which supports more than 3,300 partners worldwide.
+Raymond Vrabel is Continuum‘s Director of Technical Account Management and participates in product and service growth initiatives.
+He manages Continuum’s Technical Account Management team which supports over 3,400 partners worldwide.
 Vrabel has more than 15 years of experience in the IT industry, specializing in managed IT services, disaster recovery and cloud solutions.
 Follow him on Twitter: @rayvrabel.